 We audit our procedures and security measures regularly to help ensure that they are being properly administered and that they remain effective and appropriate to the sensitivity of the information.

 Retaining Your Personal Information

 We will retain your Personal Information only as long as it is required for the reasons it was collected.
-This may include customer service, legal or regulatory needs that require us to keep your Personal Information beyond the end of your relationship with us.
+This may include customer service, legal or regulatory needs that require us to keep your Personal Information beyond the end of your relationship

 When your Personal Information is no longer required, we will securely destroy it or convert it to an anonymous form.

 Accessing and Updating Your Personal Information